raviqqe/monza-editor/README.md

 ### Styling

+At the very minimum, we recommend you set at least `font-size` and `font-family` to a certain monospace font.
-You might set CSS properties, such as `font-size`, `line-height`, `background` and `border`, at the top-level element.
+You might set the other CSS properties, such as `line-height`, `background` and `border`, at the top-level element.

 You might also set the following CSS variables that overwrite their corresponding CSS properties.

-- `--me-font-family`: The font family used for text.
 - `--me-padding`: The padding inside a textarea.

 ## Alternatives